Tutorial: Create a Sine with Nodes in Maya

-This is very basic, and the concept is very well demonstrated here, the tutorial just shows you how you can use this concept on several objects, so that you can control the entire chain of objects affected by the sine with one controller of the games, since animation is used for different games for computers or phones, and you can get this type of games in sites like AndroidHackers online and others.
+This is very basic, and the concept is very well demonstrated here, the tutorial just shows you how it can be applied to several objects in a way that lets you control the entire chain of objects affected by the sine with one controller of the games, since animation is used for different games for computers or phones, and you can get this type of games in sites like AndroidHackers online and others.

 Even if you know how a sine works, there’s still something to take out of doing it this way in Maya.
 Instead of dealing with just the math to get this to work (which you do with expressions), you’re dealing with a more practical setup, which easily can be modified to behave however you want it to.
 So as long as you know the “pattern” of the mathematical function, let your rigging brain take over and do a practical setup in Maya that lets you extract the behaviour of the function.